SeanBryan51/benchcab/docs/user_guide/index.md

 `runs/fluxsite/`

-:   directory that contains the log files, output files, and tasks for running CABLE.
+:   directory that contains the log files, output files, and tasks for running CABLE in the fluxsite configuration.

 `runs/fluxsite/tasks`

-:   directory that contains task directories.
+:   directory that contains fluxsite task directories.
 A task consists of a CABLE run for a branch (realisation), a meteorological forcing, and a science configuration.
 In the above directory structure, `<task>` uses the following naming convention:

 ```
 <met_file_basename>_R<realisation_key>_S<science_config_key>